Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

 \end{lem}

-\begin{proof} First, the construction $W\mapsto A_W\otimes \Suspension\Lie$ produces a twisted dg-Lie algebra that in every arity is a polynomial functor of degree $1$.
-Clearly this construction is functorial in $W$, i.e. linear maps $W\to W'$ induce morphisms of twisted dg-Lie algebras.
+\begin{proof} First, the construction $W\mapsto A_W\otimes \Suspension\Lie$ produces a twisted dg Lie algebra that in every arity is a polynomial functor of degree $1$.
+Clearly this construction is functorial in $W$, i.e. linear maps $W\to W'$ induce morphisms of twisted dg Lie algebras.